neondatabase/website/content/guides/neon-github-actions-authomated-branching.md

    DATABASE_URL=postgres://[user]:[password]@[neon_hostname]/[dbname]?sslmode=require
    ```

+5. Push your code to a Github repository.

 ## Set up the Neon GitHub integration

 1. In the Neon Console, navigate to the **Integrations** page in your Neon project.